UnderstandLingBV/Tuktu/documentation/generators/nosql/tuktu.nosql.generators.MongoDBGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **hosts** *(type: array)* `[Required]`
+    - A list of node names, like node1.foo.com:27017.
+Port is optional, it is 27017 by default.

       * **[UNNAMED]** *(type: string)* `[Required]`

     * **database** *(type: string)* `[Required]`
+    - The database name.

     * **collection** *(type: string)* `[Required]`
+    - The name of the collection to open.

     * **query** *(type: JsObject)* `[Required]`
+    - Find the documents matching these given criteria.

     * **batch** *(type: boolean)* `[Optional]`
+    - Are all results to be batched before pushing it on the channel.